Macedon Ranges gardens

 Botanical gardens in the Macedon Ranges

 Kyneton, Malmsbury and Gisborne boast Botanic Gardens open to the public seven days a week.
 The Kyneton and Malmsbury Botanic Gardens are both heritage gardens, with many original cuttings from the Royal Botanical Gardens in Melbourne.

 Plant nurseries in the Macedon Ranges

 Where there are keen gardeners there are great nurseries, and the Macedon Ranges has an overwhelming array.
-Stephen Ryan’s nursery in Mount Macedon, Dicksonia Rare Plants, is perhaps best known.
-However, the Spring Hill Nursery outside of Tylden is rated by locals for its practical and extensive selection of seasonal plants (their cafe also serves great coffees and local artisan pastries).
+Stephen Ryan’s nursery in Mount Macedon, Dicksonia Rare Plants, is well-known for rare and exotic plants.
+While Spring Hill Nursery outside of Tylden is rated by locals for its practical and extensive selection of seasonal plants (their cafe also serves great coffees and local artisan pastries).

 In Kyneton itself, make sure to stop by Rodilesa Plant Nursery or the Garden Tap Nursery.
 Both are conveniently located on historic Piper Street next to fantastic cafes and shops, so you can really make a day of it.